chsueh2/ST558-Project1/README.md

-Because there is no exact match and are too many partial matched results, the API call return a failure response (although the HTTR request is successful) with an error meesage (from API server) saying that there are too many results.
+Because there is no exact match and are too many partial matched results, the API call return a failure response (although the HTTR request is successful) with an error message (from API server) saying that there are too many results.

 Note: I have to turn the evaluation option off or the rendering function